parallaxinc/PropWare/docs/Ch2CMakeTutorial.md

 * `make`: Make is old, flexible, and great.
 CMake has done all the work though and no extra arguments are needed for this command.
 After successfully running CMake, simply type `make` - character for character.
-When it completes successfully, your project will have been compiled into its binary format, ready to be programmed to your Propeller.
-PropWare provides some extra "targets" to make your life even easier though.
+When it completes successfully, your project will have been compiled into its binary format, ready to be programmed to your Propeller. %PropWare provides some extra "targets" to make your life even easier though.
 Try typing `make debug` to write your program to RAM and open a terminal (like Parallax's PST) or `make run` to write your program to EEPROM.

 CMakeLists.txt
 --------------

-As described in [Chapter 4](http://david.zemon.name/PropWare/md_docs_Ch4AppDeployment.html), the CMakeLists.txt file is required for all CMake (and therefore PropWare) applications.
+As described in [Chapter 4](http://david.zemon.name/PropWare/md_docs_Ch4AppDeployment.html), the CMakeLists.txt file is required for all CMake (and therefore %PropWare) applications.
 The file must be named "CMakeLists.txt" - character for character.

 The contents of the file are simple - many useful tips can be gleaned from both